Shanzeee/ZenithActive/README.md

 - Docker
 - JUnit 5
 - Mockito
+- Spring Security with JWT
+- OpenWeatherMap (API for weather info)
-- Zxing
+- Zxing (QR code generation)
-- Twilio
+- Twilio (SMS notifications)
-- Prometheus
+- Prometheus (monitoring)
-- Jenkins
+- Jenkins (CI/CD)

 ## Features:

-1. Add users with roles (member and instructor).
+1. **User and Role Management**: Ability to add users with different roles (member, instructor).

-2. Create new Facility objects.
+2. **Facility Management**: Creation of new Facility objects.

-3. Create courses and assign them to a specific facility and time range.
+3. **Courses and Sessions**: Creating courses and sessions assigning them to specific facilities and time slots.

-4. Allow members to enroll in courses.
+4. **Session Enrollment**: Allowing members to enroll in sessions.

-5. Add reviews for courses.
+5. **Course/Instructor Reviews**: Adding reviews to courses and instructors.

-6. Enable sign-ups for various types of memberships.
+6. **Membership Types**: Options for enrolling in different types of memberships.

-7. Provide a newsletter feature for updates and announcements.
+7. **Newsletter**: Newsletter functionality for updates and announcements.

-8. Send emails and SMS with promotions and reminders.
+8. **Notifications**: Sending emails and SMS for promotions and reminders.

-9. Generate PDFs with personalized training plans.
+9. **Personalized Training Plans**: Generating PDFs with training plans.

-10. Generate QR codes for access to specific facilities.
+10. **QR Codes**: Generating QR codes for access to specific facilities.

-11. Loyalty points system.
+11. **Loyalty Points System**: Managing loyalty points for members.

+12. **Diet generator**: Algorithm for generating diet based on request and meal recommendation system.

+13. **Work schedule**: Manage employees' schedules

+14. **Connect to weather API**: User can check what the weather forecast will be for a given session day

 ### TODO:

 1. Allow exchanging loyalty points for rewards.

-2. Enable sign-ups for individual training sessions.

-3. Live chat feature for direct communication with mentors or instructors.
+2. Possibility for members to add meals.
+3. Generating a diet based on the given ingredients.
+4. Informing about dangerous weather events and inviting users to indoor sessions.

 ## Installing and Running

 ### Prerequisites:
+- Java 17
 - Docker installed on your machine.

 ### Steps: